Commission on Accreditation for Law Enforcement Agencies (CALEA)

 • Must have submitted all three Agency Status Reports as required and on time.

 In July 2011, because of the previous excellent assessment, the OSBI was asked to participate as a pilot project of the Gold Standard Assessment.
 The GSA required more preliminary involvement by agency representatives and the director.
 The agency was found once again to be in compliance with all applicable standards.
+The July 2014 assessment was also conducted as a Gold Standard Assessment.
+The overall policies, procedures, and practices of the OSBI were found to be consistent with the standards and spirit of CALEA accreditation.

 Comments by assessors during reaccreditation assessments:

-“The OSBI is recognized within the state as a valuable and reliable asset to assist in major investigations, and provide critical services that are beyond the capabilities of a local agency.
+“The OSBI is recognized within the state as a valuable and reliable asset, to assist in major investigations and provide critical services that are beyond the capabilities of a local agency.
 The agency is staffed by dedicated, committed, and highly trained professionals."

 “Agency management and staff are truly dedicated to achieving the highest standards of law enforcement excellence.
 Staff members are committed to maintaining a safe, secure community by providing a comprehensive program of education, enforcement, and protective services.
 Feedback received from community members throughout the on-site assessment consistently indicated an appreciation for the Oklahoma State Bureau of Investigations community commitment and professionalism.”